rpucella/rpucella.github.io/courses/focs-fa24/project/__src/index.md

 the input Turing machine running on that input string.
 Implement a Universal Turing machine, and use it to simulate other Turing machines.

+### (NEW) Modular Turing Machines

+Constructing Turing machines is a bit of a pain.
+It needs to be built all at once, and if it requires functionality that you've already implemented for another Turing machine, you cannot reuse the "code" in any meaninful way.
+When I talked about building a Turing machine corresponding to a Register Machine program, I introduced the notion of "gadgets" that you can combine together to create a Turing machine, but didn't formalize the notion.
+This project would be to create a notion of "modular" Turing machines that you can build by putting together pre-created (possibly parameterized) components

 ### Post Correspondence Problem

 We saw the Post Correspondence Problem in class as an example of a non-computable problem that is